kairality/node-express-redux-react-project/README.md

 # Songswarm
-## listen to music in the ... swarm?
+## Listen to music in the ... swarm?

+This is a Soundcloud-inspired music player app.
+You can upload music, listen to music, and currently, comment on music.
+More features to come!

 ### Getting started